 Diagnosis is often based on the history and physical exam.
 A chest x-ray can give additional information, as can a pulse oximeter to measure oxygen levels.
 A nasal swab for RSV and other viruses might be done to identify the specific cause of bronchiolitis.

-There are no specific medicines for treating bronchiolitis at home.
+There are no specific medicines for home treatment.
 It is important to give plenty of fluids to prevent dehydration.
 Also, a humidifier or saline nose drops might be recommended to thin the mucus.

 Some children need supplemental oxygen or even mechanical help to breathe.
 A powerful aerosol treatment specifically against RSV is sometimes used for hospitalized children.